 Limitations to Deflashing

 Hot air works well for removing flash that is thin and fine.
-However, if the flash is too course it can be difficult to melt back into the part surface without affecting the look of the finished product.
+However, if the flash is too coarse it can be difficult to melt back into the part surface without affecting the look of the finished product.
 In these cases the flash may need to be mechanically removed before using hot air to smooth the surface.

 Filled plastics are often difficult to deflash.
 When non-plastic fillers such as glass have been added to stabilize or strengthen the thermoplastic they can impede the ability of plastic to shrink or melt uniformly and as a result reduce the effectiveness of hot air in deflashing a part.
 The success of deflashing depends on the combination of plastic and filler materials, as well as the filler geometry (particle versus fibre), and the filler volume fraction.